-If the CAC programme is regarded as grants + capacity building for social accountability + drawing lessons of experience and monitoring progress, then the overall programme consumed 81.2% of the DFID grant, which is a very commendable ratio for a small grants programme.
-The partners also maximise the share of grant funds going to communities and other direct costs of project activities as opposed to CSO personnel (for example in India personnel costs were kept to 37% of the grants).
+If the CMCC program is regarded as grants + knowledge management for social accountability + drawing lessons of experience (including independent monitoring and evaluation) progress, then the overall program consumed 93.1% of the DGF grant - a very commendable ratio for a small grants program.
+(NB the grant balance of some \$26,000 was allocated after the end of FY12.)
+The partners also maximize the share of grant funds going to communities and other direct costs of project activities as opposed to CSO personnel (for example in India personnel costs were kept to 37% of the grants).
 In summary, we don't believe it would have been feasible to have achieved greater financial efficiencies.

-Box 5.
-"Values for Money" - examples of major reforms obtained cheaply
+Box 7.
+"Values for Money" - examples of major reforms obtained cheaply in Philippines